 Discourse vs Debate vs Arguing

-Dive into this topic by watching the video, followed by key explanations and exercises below:
+Dive in by watching the video, followed by the key concepts and exercise below:

 Discourse is an exchange of different ways of thinking